← Student & Academic Policies

 Subpart N. Procedure Review

-This procedure will be reviewed and modified as appropriate through the Academic Affairs and Standards Council process.
+This procedure will be reviewed and modified as appropriate through the Policy/Procedure Development and Review Process.

 List of Related Policies or Procedures